Alleviating Seasickness through Brain-Computer Interface-based Attention Shift: Results

 We also observed an association between the severity of seasickness in the RMS, RS, and PMS.
-After excluding participants without clear seasickness symptoms (i.e., MISC score $<$ 2, $n = 21$) during the RS, the remaining participants were divided into two groups: individuals with an MISC score greater than 2 but less than 4 were included in group 1 (10 out of 22, 45.5\%), and individuals with an MISC score of at least 4 were included in group 2 (12 out of 22, 54.5\%), as shown in Fig. \ref{res_behavi_e1e2}a.
-Fig. \ref{res_relief_e1e2}b shows that for group 1, there was a slight but statistically significant difference between the MISC scores in the RS and RMS (two-tailed, paired $t(9)=-3.041, P<0.05$, Cohen's $d=-1.360$, FDR-corrected).
-In contrast, in group 2, the MISC score in the RMS was significantly lower than that in the RS (two-tailed, paired $t(11)=-7.763, P<0.001$, Cohen's $d=-3.169$, FDR-corrected).
-We subsequently assessed the variation in the MISC scores between the RMS and RS, as illustrated in Fig. \ref{res_relief_e1e2}c.
-A significant difference (two-tailed, $t(19.501)= -3.174, P<0.01$, Cohen's $d=-1.315$) in the relative MISC scores was found between the participants in group 1 (mean = 1.35, s.e.m. = 0.479) and group 2 (mean = 3.85, s.e.m. = 0.625), with individuals in group 2 showing greater alleviation of seasickness symptoms compared with those in the RS.
-These results suggest that the mindfulness BCI is particularly beneficial for individuals who are more susceptible to seasickness.
+After excluding participants without clear seasickness symptoms (i.e., MISC score $<$ 2, $n = 21$) during the RS, the remaining participants were stratified into two groups: individuals with an MISC score greater than 2 but less than 4 were included in group 1 (10 out of 22, 45.5\%), and individuals with an MISC score of at least 4 were included in group 2 (12 out of 22, 54.5\%), as shown in Figure \ref{res_relief_e1e2}a.
+Figure \ref{res_relief_e1e2}b shows that for group 1, there was a slight but statistically significant difference between the MISC scores in the RS and RMS (two--tailed, paired $t(9)=-3.041, P<0.05$, Cohen's $d=-1.360$, FDR--corrected).
+In contrast, in group 2, the MISC score in the RMS was significantly lower than that in the RS (two--tailed, paired $t(11)=-7.763, P<0.001$, Cohen's $d=-3.169$, FDR--corrected).
+We subsequently assessed the variation in the MISC scores between the RMS and RS, as illustrated in Figure \ref{res_relief_e1e2}c.
+A significant difference (two--tailed, $t(19.501)= -3.174, P<0.01$, Cohen's $d=-1.315$) in the relative MISC scores was found between the participants in group 1 (mean = 1.35, s.e.m. = 0.479) and group 2 (mean = 3.85, s.e.m. = 0.625), with individuals in group 2 showing greater alleviation of seasickness symptoms compared with those in the RS.
+These results suggest that the BCI is particularly beneficial for individuals with a serve symptom of seasickness.